vimpunk/cratetorrent/README.md

 - Get peers from HTTP trackers.
 - Basic per-torrent configurability.
 - Decent performance:
-  > On my fairly slow internet connection with peak download rates of about 9 MBps, Ubuntu 20.04 LTS (~2.8 GB) is downloaded in about 5 minutes at a download rate of 8-9 MPbs, that is, almost fully utilizing the link.
+  > On my fairly slow internet connection with peak download rates of about 9 MBps, Ubuntu 20.04 LTS (~2.8 GB) is downloaded in about 5 minutes at a download rate of 8-9 MBps, that is, almost fully utilizing the link.
+When testing on localhost, the thruput rate goes up to 270 MBps.

 Features are continuously added, see the [project milestones](https://github.com/mandreyel/cratetorrent/issues/26).